Hmm… What can I tell you about me?

 I live in a great condo in Muskegon, Michigan, not far from where I grew up.
 I’m still hanging with Marge, that cute little hippy chick I married right after college.
 That was a VERY long time ago – we celebrated our 50th anniversary in 2020.

 We spent our careers in the Flint, Michigan area.
-I started out counseling people with job problems and ended up working with people with alcoholism and substance abuse problems.
-It wasn’t long before they made me the president of a mental health and substance abuse sub-acute hospital system, and that kept me busy for 17 years.
+I started out counseling people with job problems and soon ended up working with people with alcoholism and substance abuse problems.
+It wasn’t long before they made me the president of a mental health and substance abuse hospital, and that kept me busy for 17 years.
 It was great fun and we helped a lot of people.
-We had 17 locations around Michigan and operations in three other states.
+We grew to 17 locations around Michigan with operations in three other states.
 But finally, I decided it was time to retire.

 That was my first attempt at retirement.
 It was 1997, and, at the tender age of 49, it didn’t take.
 I tried to stay home and sit around and do the things retired people are supposed to do, but 6 months later, Marge kicked my little website design company out of our house.